Iran supports any move to stabilize oil market: Rouhani

-DUBAI Iran's President Hassan Rouhani said Tehran supports any move to stabilize the global oil market and lift prices, the Iranian oil ministry news agency SHANA quoted him as saying on Sunday.
+DUBAI (Reuters) - Iran's President Hassan Rouhani said Tehran supports any move to stabilize the global oil market and lift prices, the Iranian oil ministry news agency SHANA quoted him as saying on Sunday.

 "Instability and falling oil prices are harmful to all countries, especially oil producers," Rouhani was quoted as saying by SHANA.